DavidStewartLDN/Acknowledge/README.md

 # Acknowledge

+**What it is**: This app is a way for people to see & track everything they do **What it’s about**: It is a way for people to see all of their achievements and acknowledge themselves for it **What we want it to leave people with**: With feelings of success, satisfaction and self appreciation.
+With excitement for what will come next.

 Acknowledge is an app to save your achievements over your day.
 A lot of acheivements that we make day to day are usually lost in the noise of our busy lives; sometimes small, sometimes intangible but Acknowledge seeks to change that.
 With Acknowledge you can record day your acheivements and place where they fit into your lives.

 This coding project is being built by David Stewat with the direction of Julie McManus.